frtt464/WebDev-II-FinalProject-FrameLedger/README.md

 ### 2. Serve it locally

-Don't open the HTML files directly in the browser — Safari and some others block `fetch()` on local file paths.
+Don't open the HTML files directly in the browser; Safari and some others block `fetch()` on local file paths.
 Use a local server instead:

 ```bash
 python3 -m http.server 8080